London’s Fulham & Parsons Green Neighbourhood is Trendy and Trending

 Fulham Broadway is vibrant, connected, trending and offers a Whole Foods Food Market around the corner.

-Off the Fulham Road, from our hotel in London with boutique B&B guest rooms,
+Off the Fulham Road, from our hotel near Fulham Broadway with boutique B&B guest rooms,

 just jump on the London Underground tube or a red bus--14 or 414-- up Fulham Road to South Kensington's 3 major museums and all that is London, including Harrods, Knightsbridge shopping and Hyde Park/Kensington Gardens.